tob-insurance/oracle-mcp-server/README.md

    When using Docker (recommended approach):
    - All dependencies are included in the container
    - Set `THICK_MODE=1` in the environment variables to enable thick mode if needed
+   - If you use `THICK_MODE`, you can optionally set the path where Oracle Client libraries are installed with `ORACLE_CLIENT_LIB_DIR` if it differs from the default location.

 #### Option 2: Using UV (Local Installation)